cdisc-org/cdisc-rules-engine/README.md

   -ps, --pool-size INTEGER        Number of parallel processes for validation -dep, --dotenv-path             Path to the .env file used to set environment variables.
   -d, --data TEXT                 Path to directory containing data files.
-                                    DATA_DIR environment variable can be used to pass value.
   -dp, --dataset-path TEXT        Absolute path to dataset file.
 Can be specified multiple times.
-                                  DATASET_PATH environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
   -dxp, --define-xml-path TEXT    Path to Define-XML.
-DEFINE environment variable can be used to pass value.
+DEFINE_XML environment variable can be used to pass value.
   -l, --log-level [info|debug|error|critical|disabled|warn]
                                   Sets log level for engine logs, logs are disabled by default -rt, --report-template TEXT     File path of report template to use for excel output
   -s, --standard TEXT             CDISC standard to validate against.
-STANDARD environment variable can be used to pass value.
+PRODUCT environment variable can be used to pass value.
                                   [required]
   -v, --version TEXT              Standard version to validate against.
 VERSION environment variable can be used to pass value.
                                   [required]